 - Retinal detachment

 - Myopic maculopathy

 What is Myopia Management?

 Myopia management is the area of optometry devoted to slowing down and even halting the rapid progression of myopia in childhood.
 Myopia can be managed thanks to a customized treatment program provided by an eye doctor near you.
 The sooner a child’s myopia is managed, the lower the risk of myopia-related complications in adulthood.

-To find out how myopia management can transform your child’s vision, confidence and success in life, schedule an appointment with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang today.
+To find out how myopia management can transform your child’s vision, confidence and success in life, schedule an appointment with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang today.

 Our practice serves patients from Issaquah, Seattle, Renton, and Redmond, Washington and surrounding communities.